Linaro/OpenCSD/README.md

     - __Bugfix__: Remove unused variable (github issue #38 from Yi Kong)
     - __Bugfix__: Remove noisy printf (James Clark)
     - __Bugfix__: Fix documentation issues (github issues #39 & #40 from rbresalier)

+- _Version 1.2.1_:
+   - __Bugfix__: ETM4x / ETE - output of context elements to client can in some circumstances
+                 be delayed until after subsequent atoms have been processed leading to incorrect memory decode access via the client callbacks.
+                 Fixed to flush context elements immediately they are committed.

 Licence Information
 ===================